microsoft/Cognitive-Emotion-Android/README.md

 ## The client library
-The Emotion API client library is a thin Java client wrapper for Microsoft Cognitive Services (formerly Project Oxford) Emotion REST APIs.
+This client library is a thin Java client wrapper for the Microsoft Emotion REST API.

 The easiest way to consume the client library is to add com.microsoft.projectoxford.emotion package from Maven Central Repository.